West Papua: Yapen Mangrove Restoration

 Potential co-benefits of the project are:

-The project aims to financially empower women with a set goal of a female-to-male planters ratio of 60% and will attempt to increase women's leadership in a community where women are mainly involved in domestic matters and excluded from decision-making outside the home.
+The project aims to financially empower women with a set goal of a female-to-male planters ratio of 60%.
+It will attempt to increase women's leadership in a community where women are mainly involved in domestic matters and excluded from decision-making outside the home.

 The work consists of collecting and planting suitable propagules in small degraded patches and larger deforested zones.
 It involves only replanting native mangrove species commonly and historically found in that area.

-The following activities will take place over a 2-year period:
+The following activities will take place over two years:

-- Meetings to mobilize and identify leadership in a participative manner according to the customary rights.
-All community members including women are invited.
+Meetings to mobilize and identify leadership in a participative manner according to customary rights.
+All community members, including women, are invited.

-- If possible, conduct and provide a representative study relating to baseline socioeconomic and environmental traits which are common throughout the region’s coastal communities.
+If possible, conduct and provide a representative study relating to baseline socioeconomic and environmental traits common throughout the region’s coastal communities.